Taking model-complete cores: Properties preserved by taking model-complete cores

 We say that $\fa$ \emph{trace defines} $\fb$ through the map $\mathfrak{t}$.
-We say that a complete theory $T$ trace defines another complete theory $S$ if some model of $S$ is trace definable in some model of $T$. \end{definition}
+We say that a complete theory $T$ trace defines another complete theory $S$ if some model of $S$ is trace definable in some model of $T$.
+We say that two theories (or two structures) are \emph{trace equivalent} if they trace define each other. \end{definition}

 It is easy to see that trace definability is a transitive relation and that if $\fa$ interprets $\fb$, then it also trace defines $\fb$~\cite{Walsbergshort}.
-In particular, we can think of trace definability as a weak {form} of interpretation.
-When a theory $T$ trace defines another theory $S$, several properties are {transfered} from $T$ to $S$.
+In particular, we can think of trace definability as a weak form of interpretation.
+When a theory $T$ trace defines another theory $S$, several properties are transferred from $T$ to $S$.
 We list below some of the main properties preserved under trace definability.
 We refer the reader to~\cite{Walsbergshort} for the various definitions.
 Several of these properties are used to analyse the finer structure of stable and $\mathrm{NIP}$ theories~\cite{shelah2014strongly, SimonRankOne, aschenbrenner2016vapnik, basit2021zarankiewicz}.